raynerbeta/django_fullstack_webapp/README.md

 # Django Fullstack Webapp
-This repository contains a Django fullstack webapp developed for the Meta course Django Web Framework
+This repository contains a Django webapp developed for the Meta course Django Web Framework